David Gabriel Hebert

-A specialist in international-comparative arts research, sociomusicology and historical ethnomusicology, he has contributed with chapters in over 10 books and encyclopedias, authored articles in over 30 different professional journals, and his work is cited in over 480 publications [h-index:13].
+A specialist in international-comparative arts research, sociomusicology and historical ethnomusicology, he has contributed with chapters in 10 books and encyclopedias, authored articles in 30 different professional journals, and his work is cited in 500 publications [h-index:13].
 Hebert serves in editorial roles for various professional journals: Arts Education Policy Review, Journal of Music and Meaning, Journal of Research in Music Performance, New Zealand Journal of Research in Performing Arts and Education, Research and Issues in Music Education, Finnish Journal of Music Education, Journal of Popular Music Education, and International Journal of Education and the Arts.
 He reviews book proposals for Oxford, Springer, Rowman and Littlefield, Peter Lang, and Routledge (Ashgate) presses, and has recently authored entries for the SAGE Encyclopedia of Music and Culture, and Cambridge Encyclopedia of Brass Instruments.

 Prof. Hebert's recent books include Wind Bands and Cultural Identity in Japanese Schools (2012, Springer; Japanese version forthcoming on Artes Publishing), Patriotism and Nationalism in Music Education (co-edited with Alexandra Kertz-Welzel, 2012, Ashgate; 2016, Routledge), Theory and Method in Historical Ethnomusicology (co-edited with Jonathan McCollum, 2014, Lexington Books), International Perspectives on Translation, Education, and Innovation in Japanese and Korean Societies (2018, Springer), and Music Glocalization: Heritage and Innovation in a Digital Age (co-edited with Mikolaj Rykowski, 2018, Cambridge Scholars).
 Reviews of his recent books are published in 15 scholarly journals in the fields of musicology, education, and Asian studies, and he authors a professional blog viewed by nearly 200,000 readers.